aws/amazon-chime-sdk-android/README.md

 ```
 The version numbers could be obtained from the latest [release](https://github.com/aws/amazon-chime-sdk-android/releases/latest).

-If you don't need any video features, you could use `amazon-chime-sdk-media-no-video-codecs` instead to exclude software video codecs support and reduce size:
+If you don't need video and content share functionality, or software video codec support, you could use `amazon-chime-sdk-media-no-video-codecs` instead to reduce size:

 ```
 dependencies {